NRG (South Korean band): 2005–2015: One of Five: Apart and Together and temporary disbandment

-2016–2018: Reunion
+2016–2018, 2022: Reunions

-On October 22, 2016, NRG held a fan meeting and announced that NRG would be getting back together with all the members except for Moon, although they stayed in contact with him throughout the years.
+On October 22, 2016, NRG held a fan meeting and announced that NRG would be getting back together with all the members except for Sunghoon, although they stayed in contact with him throughout the years.
 On September 27, 2017, it was announced NRG would participate in the 2017 Dream Concert, marking their first performance since their disbandment 11 years ago.
 On October 19, the first teaser images were revealed.
 One week later, it was revealed the track and the new album, 20th Century (20세기), were released under Genie Music.
 20th Century charted in the Gaon Album Chart, peaking at #39.

-In March 2018, Moon joined the other NRG members on the talk show Video Star.
-It was the first time in thirteen years all four members were on television together and, for the first time in over fifteen years, publicly spoke about how Kim's death had affected them.
-Lee, Chun and Noh also appeared on the MBC documentary series Human Documentary: Good People (ko) and met up with Kim's parents.
+In March 2018, Sunghoon joined the other NRG members on the talk show Video Star.
+It was the first time in thirteen years all four members were on television together and, for the first time in over fifteen years, publicly spoke about how Hwansung's death had affected them.
+Sungjin, Myunghoon, and Yoomin also appeared on the MBC documentary series Human Documentary: Good People (ko) and met up with Hwansung's parents.

-Musical style and influences
+On July 9, 2021, member Lee Sungjin stated that he did not believe NRG would reunite again, following his interview regarding past "negative experiences" with the group members, as well as internal disputes over ownership of the copyright of the group's name.

-NRG is considered to be the pioneers of dance pop in the K-pop industry and their repertoire has been described as "high energy dance music".
-Their songs notably sample elements of Eurobeat and electronic music.
-They are also the earliest known K-pop group to incorporate acrobatic stunts into their choreography.
+On February 13, 2022, Myunghoon announced he would be releasing a single titled "Never Going Back," which featured NRG members Yoomin and Sunghoon, as well as singer Lisa.
+Despite being released under his name, he billed the single as "his last song with NRG."